PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 manifest that is generated.

 The values provided to this parameter would be added to a module manifest under a new `DisabledOptionalFeatures` key.
-When the module is loaded, any optional features named in this key will be disabled in the module scope.
+This key will be part of `PSData` to maintain backwards compatibility.
+When the module is loaded in a version of PowerShell that supports optional features, any optional features named in this key will be disabled in the module scope.

 Allowing a feature to be disabled within a module is necessary if an older module does not support a newer optional feature yet, and the module author